HOW TO JOIN WEST SALEM ROTARY

 - Express Your Interest.
-If you know someone in the club, just ask to be invited to a meeting or Fill out an application.
-Your host will give you an application at the meeting, or fill out our online membership application (see link below).
+If you know someone in the club, just ask to be invited to a meeting or fill out the contact form below.
+Your host will give you an application at the meeting.

 - Attend a meeting.
 You will be invited to attend a meeting to meet the other Rotarians and learn about the Club.
 Your application will be processed according to Rotary’s procedures and you will be notified of official acceptance.